 The atheist finds himself enslaved by the need to prove himself an unbeliever.
 In denying the existence of God he finds nothing greater than himself and other selves in the universe.
 His greatest creed centers in “I believe in myself.” — D. Bruce Lockerby

-One of my friends from San Antonio has a kid named Ben that I’ve heard some about.
-When this guy was a wee little tyke, he wasn’t so different from your average five-year-old: his room was messy, he never ate his vegetables, and he painted the walls instead of paper… but never had his dad seen someone so young care so much about his appearance.
-He used to stand and yell for mom and dad with his arms outstretched, prompting his parents to rush into the room in response to the alarm.
+One of my good friends has a son named Ben.
+When Ben was little, he wasn’t so different from your average five year old—his room was messy; he never ate his vegetables; and he painted the walls instead of paper … but never had his dad seen someone so young care so much about his appearance.
+He used to stand and yell for mom and dad to rush into the room.
 The emergency?
 Sleeves touching the wrists, or shoelaces with uneven loops!
-(Imagine what he was like about the REST of his wardrobe!)

 - Obsession with outward appearances